tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 Implementations that speak both DTLS 1.2 and DTLS 1.3 can interoperate with those that speak only DTLS 1.2 (using DTLS 1.2 of course), just as TLS 1.3 implementations can interoperate with TLS 1.2 (see Appendix D of {{TLS13}} for details).
-While backwards compatibility with DTLS 1.0 is possible the use of DTLS 1.0 is not recommended as explained in Section 3.1.2 of RFC 7525 {{RFC7525}} and {{?DEPRECATE=I-D.ietf-tls-oldversions-deprecate}}.
+While backwards compatibility with DTLS 1.0 is possible, the use of DTLS 1.0 is not recommended, as explained in Section 3.1.2 of {{RFC7525}}.
+{{?DEPRECATE=I-D.ietf-tls-oldversions-deprecate}} forbids the use of DTLS 1.0.

 #  Conventions and Terminology